 A functional object and a vigil at once, Lamp for Mary was created to illuminate a dark lane in Surry Hills and serve as a memorial for a queer woman who survived being beaten and raped in this place.
 In 1996, a woman named Mary was violently attacked for her sexuality.
 She survived and later found out that people in nearby buildings heard the attack but didn’t act.

 The community reacted in outrage and came together to reclaim the space by establishing a memorial to victims of sexual violence.
 This memorial was later recommissioned and reimagined in Mikala Dwyer’s work.

 Take a moment to explore the foreshore below Andrew (Boy) Charlton Pool and you’ll find a group of sculptural forms.
-The sculptures speak to the natural and maritime history of this Woolloomooloo spot, and are complemented by hidden solar-powered audio systems that broadcast a soundscape.
-Dual Nature features a combination of voice fragments and natural history sounds, creating an atmosphere in which the site itself seems like it’s remembering its past.
+The sculptures connect with the natural and maritime history of this Woolloomooloo spot, while hidden solar-powered audio systems broadcast a soundscape.
+With voice fragments and natural history sounds, this creates an atmosphere where the foreshore appears to recall its past.

 Giant neon circles are generally hard to miss.
 But you may have overlooked this particular ode to jazz great Miles Davis, tucked down Temperance Lane, off George Street.
 Newell Harry’s Circle/s in the Round’ for (Miles and Miles +1) is a vibrant neon wall sculpture.
 Running beneath the coloured circles is text reading, and mirroring, “NEVERODDOREVEN.”
 Inspired by Miles Davis’ 1967 ‘Circle in the Round’ recording, the work lights up the end of the dark alley.